Skip to content

 What is the Paleo diet?

-A Paleolithic diet (Paleo diet) reflects the eating habits of humans during the Paleolithic or "Old Stone Age" era, around 2.5 million years ago.
-This diet comes from an era where there were changes in anatomy and physiology as humans adapted to climate shifts, mastered cooking with fire, and utilized stone tools for better access to food.
+Paleolithic diets (Paleo diet) reflect the eating habits of humans during the Paleolithic or "Old Stone Age" era, around 2.5 million years ago.
+This type of diet comes from an era where there were changes in anatomy and physiology as humans adapted to climate shifts, mastered cooking with fire, and utilized stone tools for better access to food.
 Our ancestors' diet significantly influenced neural expansion, increased brain size, and reduced the size of their gastrointestinal tract.
 Their overall health was robust and our ancestors were very athletic.

 The original human diet